Outsourcing Software Development: How Not to Fail

 1. Define the basics of the project

-To clarify this point, answer the following questions in as many details as you can:
+To clarify this opinion, answer the following questions in as many details as you can:

 - Why: the purpose of the project